mpsanchis/learning-rust/rust-book/c21-web-server/README.md

 ### Improving throughput with a thread pool

+A thread pool has `N` threads waiting for jobs, and a queue of tasks to serve.
+Each thread from the pool pulls tasks from the queue as they are free.

+Other options (not explored in this exercise) would be:
+- Fork/join model
+- Single-threaded async I/O model
+- Multi-threaded async I/O model

+Before starting, we will explore the technique we're not going to use as a starting point.

 ### Spawning a thread for each request

+Not ideal if many requests can arrive, but a good starting point.
+See code.
+Note: a good alternative to this would be async/await.
+Not implemented here.

 ### Creating a finite number of threads